dfki-ric-quantum/qec_pf_ensembling_mwpm/README.md

 ## Usage

-The code supports two types of experiments from [1]
+The code supports two types of experiments from [1]. **Note:** Both, the optimization and the simulation of ensembling MWPM will take several hours to run on a typical desktop/laptop CPU.

 ### Optimization of perturbation standard deviation